IngeborgArdoe/training/discovery/analysis_part4.md

 **Color distribution based on value - Conditional colors**

-1. In DATA, select the borough layer, and add a **Value**.
+1. In Data, select the borough layer, and add a **Value**.
 Use the same data source as you used in your data binding.
 Set BoroCode as your field.

 	![mapboroughbinding.png](media/mapboroughbinding.png)

-2. Go to FORMAT, and select your borough layer.
+2. Go to Format, and select your borough layer.

 3. Open **GeoJson Fill Color**.